kube-vip/kube-vip/docs/hybrid/static/index.md

     --bgppeers 192.168.0.10:65000::false,192.168.0.11:65000::false | tee  /etc/kubernetes/manifests/kube-vip.yaml
 ```

-### BGP with Packet
+### BGP with Equinix Metal

+When deploying Kubernetes with Equinix Metal with the `--controlplane` functionality we need to pre-populate the BGP configuration in order for the control plane to be advertised and work in a HA scenario.
+Luckily Equinix Metal provides the capability to "look up" the configuration details (for BGP) that we need in order to advertise our virtual IP for HA functionality.
+We can either make use of the [Equinix Metal API](https://metal.equinix.com/developers/api/) or we can parse the [Equinix Metal Metadata service](https://metal.equinix.com/developers/docs/servers/metadata/).

+**Note** If this cluster will be making use of Equinix Metal for `type:LoadBalancer` (by using the [Equinix Metal CCM](https://github.com/packethost/packet-ccm)) then we will need to ensure that nodes are set to use an external cloud-provider.
+Before doing a `kubeadm init|join` ensure the kubelet has the correct flags by using the following command `echo KUBELET_EXTRA_ARGS=\"--cloud-provider=external\" > /etc/default/kubelet`.

+#### Creating a manifest using the API

-We can enable `kube-vip` with the capability to pull all of the required configuration for BGP by passing the `--packet` flag and the API Key and our project ID.
+We can enable `kube-vip` with the capability to discover the required configuration for BGP by passing the `--metal` flag and the API Key and our project ID.

 ```
 kube-vip manifest pod \